rbgvictoria/vicflora-static-pages/bioregions/interplay-with-fire.md

 -   the weather conditions at the time
 -   the wind direction relative to the direction of spread of the fire perimeter at that point.

-Sequences of fires are what usually determine the outcome of the flora--fire interaction.
+Sequences of fires are what usually determine the outcome of the flora&ndash;fire interaction.
 Four components of fires recognized as being important in this regard are fire intensity, fire frequency, season of fire occurrence, and type of fire.
 Any combination of these variables constitutes a particular 'fire regime' (Gill 1981a).
 While 'intensity' has already been described, and the terms fire frequency and season of fire occurrence are perhaps self-explanatory, 'fire type' may require elaboration.
 'Fire type' is here considered only as two possible states: normal above-ground fire, and the less common condition where the fire is burning in peat or other deep humus layer in which plants are anchored, seeds are stored, rhizomes, bulbs and other storage organs occur, and where some plants (fungi especially) complete their entire life cycle.
 Crown fires (Figure 9.1) are seen as a manifestation of intensity rather than being a separate type.
 Peat fires have been recorded in Victoria at Anglesea in 1983 (Figure 9.2), on Mt Buffalo in 1972 (Dexter et al. 1977) and 1985 (van Rees & Walsh 1985), and historically in drained swamps such as those at Koo Wee Rup and at Terang.
 Peat fires can have a particularly great impact on the flora because death of all plants rooted in the medium may occur, and the regenerative material there may also be consumed.

 In the next two sections, the effects of fire regimes on forests of *Eucalyptus regnans* and on heathlands of *Banksia ornata,* respectively, are examined.

 ## Fire-induced dynamics of Mountain Ash forest

 The magnificent Mountain Ash forest is a forest born of fire.
-Fire is necessary for its adequate regeneration. *Eucalyptus regnans,* the principal species of the forest, has a life span of 300--400 years, and a potential height more than 100 metres (Ashton 1981a); without fire in this period no regeneration develops from the seed falling to the forest floor because of shade, disease, ant harvesting of seed and marsupial browsing (Ashton 1981b).
+Fire is necessary for its adequate regeneration. *Eucalyptus regnans,* the principal species of the forest, has a life span of 300&ndash;400 years, and a potential height more than 100 metres (Ashton 1981a); without fire in this period no regeneration develops from the seed falling to the forest floor because of shade, disease, ant harvesting of seed and marsupial browsing (Ashton 1981b).
 Severe fire kills the trees, opens the subcanopy environment to seedling establishment, causes massive seed falls which satiate seed-harvesting ants, enriches the soil, and generates sufficient seedling growth (of various species) to easily satisfy vertebrate herbivores, allowing prolific seedling establishment of *E. regnans* to occur.

 {% include figure.html src="https://data.rbg.vic.gov.au/images/P/Library/143636?b=512" caption="Crown fire in <i>Eucalyptus baxteri</i> woodland, Little Desert National Park." %}